302349

 Earnings, Cash & Competitive Moat

-Analysts covering Amkor expect earnings per share to grow 45% over the next 12 months, although estimates will likely change after earnings.
+Analysts covering Amkor expect earnings per share to grow 50.2% over the next 12 months, although estimates will likely change after earnings.

 Amkor Free Cash Flow

-Key Takeaways from Amkor's Q2 Results
+Key Takeaways from Amkor's Q1 Results

 Is Now The Time?

-When considering an investment in Amkor, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-We cheer for everyone who's making the lives of others easier through technology but in the case of Amkor, we'll be cheering from the sidelines.
-Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
-On top of that, unfortunately its gross margin indicate some combination of pricing pressures or rising production costs and growth is coming at a cost of significant cash burn.
+We cheer for everyone who's making the lives of others easier through technology, but in the case of Amkor, we'll be cheering from the sidelines.
+Its revenue growth has been uninspiring over the last three years, and analysts expect growth to deteriorate from here.
+On top of that, its gross margin indicate some combination of pricing pressures or rising production costs, and its operating margins reveal subpar cost controls compared to other semiconductor businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.